myk-org/github-webhook-server/README.md

   main: []
 ```

-This tool configure branch protection and set required run for each branch to pass before the PR can be merged
+This tool configure branch protection and set required to be run for each branch to pass before the PR can be merged

 * `protected-branches`: array of branches to set protection
-* `branch name`: List of required run to set for the branch, when empty set `default-status-checks` as required
+* `branch name`: List of required to be run to set for the branch, when empty set `default-status-checks` as required
 * `include-runs`: Only include those runs as required
 * `exclude-runs`: Exclude those runs from the `default-status-checks`